drghirlanda/alex/Manual.md

     text is stored.

   - image or sound: name of a file in the Materials folder that contains the image or sound.
+An optional zoom factor can be provided, separated from the filename by a "+" sign.

 - **Color**: the color of squares, circles, or text.
 This field is ignored for images and sounds.
 Colors can either be named or given